 A health insurance policy providing basic health care coverage is required in order to attend MCLA.
 Coverage under an existing plan must meet guidelines mandated by the Commonwealth of Massachusetts.
 MCLA sponsors a Student Health Insurance plan through Blue Cross Blue Shield of Massachusetts.
 The Student Accounts Office will automatically bill for this insurance unless a waiver (proof of comparable policy) is completed.

-The Code of Massachusetts Regulations requires that all full time (those taking 9 credits or more) undergraduate and graduate students provide documentation of the following immunizations:
+The Code of Massachusetts Regulations requires that all full-time (those taking 9 or more credits) undergraduate and graduate students under age 30 and ALL full and part-time Health Science students provide documentation of the following immunizations:

 Services provided include: